-The individual income tax is an important revenue source for the state, representing 41.3% of total General Fund revenue collections in FY 2020.
+The individual income tax is an important revenue source for the state, representing 41.8% of total General Fund revenue collections in FY 2021, after adjusting for the impact of the deferral of the tax-filing due date from April 15, 2020 to July 15, 2020.
 A portion of individual income tax collections (along with corporate income tax collections) is shared with incorporated cities and towns within the state.